LukasThum/ArcaneDepths/README.md

 tricky with doors that can be open or not.

 ### software / game engine / gui
-the gui should also work mostly like the original. there will be
+the gui should also work mostly like the original.

+the gui consists of an upper area where the character portraits and their healthbars etc. are shown. below that is the viewport into the dungeon. right of that is an area that spans the height whole height. it consists of three areas. upmost the chrachter placment, a square area with 2x2 divs. below that the magic spell area, a rectanglar area. and below that the navigation. it consists of a wasd style arrow pad with turn left and turn right in the upleft and upright boxes, where q and e would be.

 ### software / game engine / dungeon